Cross-Validation in Bipartite Networks: Real Data Analysis

 For the community structure, the estimated two-way clustering among senators aligns well with party affiliation: 89 of 99 senators are assigned consistently, and the adjusted Rand index (ARI) is $0.633$.
 This confirms that partisan alignment is the strongest organizing principle in the network, while the small discrepancies can plausibly be attributed to other political covariates, as mentioned earlier.

-On the bill side, our method indicates that there exists 13 communities.
-Following the logic of \cite{Peel2017truth}, we interpret community-level structure by comparing the empirical distribution of node metadata within each community to its overall distribution.
+On the bill side, our method identifies 13 communities.
+Following the logic of \cite{Peel2017truth}, we interpret this community-level structure by comparing the empirical distribution of node metadata within each community to its overall distribution.
 Specifically, for each community, we compute the relative proportion of each committee, indicating how strongly it is overrepresented within the group.
-Figure~\ref{fig:cosponsor} visualizes, for 6 representatives of 13 bill community, the two most enriched committees, providing an interpretable link between detected structural clusters and substantive legislative themes.
-As shown, different communities are associated with different overrepresented committees, suggesting that our identified 13 clusters capture meaningful heterogeneity in legislative focus.
+Figure~\ref{fig:cosponsor} displays, for 6 representatives bill communities, the two most enriched committees, linking the detected clusters to substantive legislative themes.
+The results show clear differentiation across communities, suggesting that our identified 13 clusters capture meaningful heterogeneity in legislative focus.